opengamedata/ogd-core/doc/Adding_a_Game.md

 ## Adding a new game data exporter/extractor:

 First, a bit of terminology:
-- **feature**: Some bit of data considered to be useful for analysis of game play.
-Usually calculated from game event data.
+- **feature**: Some bit of *data* considered to be useful for analysis of game play.
+    A feature can be thought of like a variable in a programming language.
+    It may be a single data point, or a composite structure (as in an array or C-struct).
+    It may obtain its values via simple, direct computation on input game event data, or through a more complex "model" (defined later, analogous to a function).
+    Features may be calculated at varying levels, described in the following definitions:
-- **per-level feature**: A feature that records data about what a player did over the course of a level in the game.
+- **per-level feature**:
+    A feature that records data about what a player (technically, session) did over the course of a level in the game.
+- **per-session feature**:
+    A feature which records data across an entire gameplay session.
+- **per-game feature**:
+    A feature that records data across many sessions of gameplay.
-- **per-custom-count feature**: A feature that records data about some _thing_ that may have multiple instances over a gameplay session.
+- **per-custom-count feature**:
+    A feature that records data about some _thing_ that may have multiple instances over a gameplay session, but does not line up with the inherent segments of a game (level, session, whole-game).
     A common example would be question-answer prompts.
-- **aggregate feature**: A feature which records data across an entire gameplay session (as opposed to an individual level, for example).
+- **model**:
+    A model is some abstract representation of an aspect of a game's data.
+    A model may be evaluated over some input data (or features) to produce a model output.
+    This output may be a prediction, classification, a visual representation, or a feature.
 - **dump file**: A file (TSV) containing a direct dump of game event data from a database.
 Maintains the column structure of the original database, with JSON-encoded custom event data.
 - **raw file**: A file (typically TSV, older versions used CSV) containing raw game event data.
     Similar to a dump file, but with JSON objects from custom event data split across columns (sub-objects are not split).
+    In practice, these are no longer produced or distributed, but some references may still remain in the documentation or OGD source code.
-- **processed csv**: A csv file primarily containing feature data.
-This typically includes a great many per-level features (i.e. one instance of each feature per game level), a few per-custom-count features, and a moderate number of aggregate features.
+- **processed csv**: A csv file primarily containing session feature data.
+    This typically includes a great many per-level features (i.e. one instance of each feature per game level), a few per-custom-count features, and a moderate number of per-session features.

 In order to add a new game to the feature extraction tool, complete the following steps: